Characterizing Trust and Resilience in Distributed Consensus for Cyberphysical Systems: Analysis

 Since $1- \Pr\left(T_f(T_0,t)=0\right)= \Pr\left(T_f(T_0,t)>0\right)$, it further follows that

 where the last inequality follows from Lemma~\ref{lemma:not _equal_T_0_upper_bound} and the definition of $\tilde{g}_{\LL}(T_0,\delta)$ in~\eqref{eq:boundgleg}. \end{IEEEproof}

 Now we consider the deviation contributed by malicious agents that are misclassified as legitimate.
-We denote by $\phi_{i}(T_0,t)$, $i\in\LL$, the worst case effect on legitimate agent $i$ due to its incorrect malicious agents' classification (labeling an untrustworthy agent as trustworthy) at some time $t\geq T_0$.
+We denote by $\phi_{i}(T_0,t)$, $i\in\LL$, the worst case effect on legitimate agent $i$ due to incorrect malicious agents' classification (labeling an untrustworthy agent as trustworthy) committed by any legitimate agent at some time $t\geq T_0-1$.
 Specifically, let $\eta=\max_{i\in\LL\cup\MM}|[x_\LL(0)]_i|$ and define

 for all $i\in\LL$.
 We note that these quantities are nonnegative, since the matrices $W_{\LL}(k)$ and $W_{\MM}(k)$ are nonnegative for all $k$.
 Looking at the malicious agents' influence vector $\phi_\MM(T_0,t)$ defined in~\eqref{eq:mal-influence}, we see that